open-resources/stats_bank/content/public/001.Introduction to Data/openstax_C1_Q63/openstax_C1_Q63.md

     params:
       vars:
         title: San Jose Park Use
-        every: 7
+        every: 6
       part1:
-        measurement: Age
+        measurement: Number of times per week
         ans1:
           value: qualitative
           feedback: Try again please!
         ans2:
           value: quantitative discrete
-          feedback: Not quite, it is quantitative, but the this is a continuous measurement, fractional values are valid inside the domain of possible values.
-Try again!
+          feedback: Great!
+You got it.
         ans3:
           value: quantitative continuous
-          feedback: Great!
-You got it.
+          feedback: Not quite, it is quantitative, but the a count of something is not a continuous measurement.
+Try again!
 ---
 # {{ params.vars.title }}
 A study was done to determine the occupation, age, number of times per week, and the duration (amount of time) of resident use of a local park in San Jose.
 The first house in the neighborhood around the park was selected randomly and then every {{ params.vars.every }}$^{th}$ house in the neighborhood around the park was interviewed.